hiyouga/LLaMA-Factory/README.md

 ## License

 This repository is licensed under the [Apache-2.0 License](LICENSE).

-Please follow the [Model Card](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md) to use the LLaMA model.
+Please follow the [Model Card](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md) to use the LLaMA models.

+Please follow the [RAIL License](https://huggingface.co/spaces/bigscience/license) to use the BLOOM & BLOOMZ models.

 ## Citation